neighboring countries of india

 SAARC

-India plays a leading role in the South Asian Association for Regional Cooperation (SAARC), a regional forum aimed at promoting economic and regional integration.
+India is a leader in the South Asian Association for Regional Cooperation (SAARC), a regional forum that promotes economic and regional integration.

 • Regional Leadership: As one of the largest and most influential members, India’s initiatives often drive SAARC’s agenda.